 photo: Choose Chicago

 Enjoy the mild winters in Orlando and visit one of the most magical places on earth!
 It’s no wonder that it also makes it one of the best places to spend Christmas in the US.
 Disney World gives their parks an extra dose of cheer during the holidays, and it doesn’t hurt that you can visit the beach in just a couple of hours.

-The city that is always full of lights gets even brighter during the holiday season, and each hotel does its own take on the season.
+The city that is always full of lights shines even brighter during the holiday season, and each hotel does its own take on the season.
 Don’t forget to stop by Bellagio’s botanical gardens.
 We think they have the best decorations on the Strip.